-- Transport – you will need your own transport 24/7 to bring foster animals to and from the centre or to an after-hours vet should your foster animal need emergency veterinary treatment in the middle of the night.– some animals might need more than one visit to the vet (this is not required for large farm animals as we can help with transport to the foster home)
+- Transport – you will need your own transport 24/7 to bring foster animals to and from the vet clinic or to an after-hours vet should your foster animal need emergency veterinary treatment in the middle of the night.
+Some animals might need more than one visit.

-- Availability for vet appointments – you must be able to bring the foster animal to vet appointments on weekdays (this is not required for large farm animals as vet appointments take place at the foster home)
+- Availability for vet appointments – you will need to be able to bring the foster animal to vet appointments on weekdays.
+The days will vary from centre to centre so check with your local foster team

-- Attend a foster information session at the centre before you start fostering
+- Attend a foster information session before you start fostering

 - Your love and patience

 - Our small animal foster parents will need to provide their own suitable accommodation for their foster animals, such as a large hutch, playpen or spare room.
-If they would like to house the foster animals outside, a fully fenced section is required.
-Fosterers need to have some experience with rabbits and guinea pigs; we will also provide you with a full foster manual and ongoing assistance.
+If they would like to let the foster animals outside, a fully fenced section is required.
+Ideally, fosterers have some experience with rabbits and guinea pigs but we will provide you with a full foster manual and ongoing assistance.

 What does fostering involve?